Can You Benefit From The Placement Of A Conservation Easement?

 What can be done once a property is purchased to increase its value and therefore increase the conservation value for tax purposes?
 Perhaps the most productive method for increasing the value of a particular property is creating a plan for development and getting that plan entitled.
-Other factors can be improvement of the property in other ways through re-vegetation programs, introduction of habitat and shaping the property to be more suitable for development.
+Other factors can be the improvement of the property in other ways through re-vegetation programs, the introduction of habitat, and shaping the property to be more suitable for development.

 How do the values of comparable properties affect the value of my property?
-Values of comparable properties must be taken into account in arriving at value of your property.
+Values of comparable properties must be taken into account in arriving at the value of your property.
 However, there can be many factors taken into account in determining whether properties are in fact “comparable.”
 Locational factors are frequently a major consideration.

 Do the comparables used for appraisal purposes have to be in close proximity to the project being appraised?
 Not necessarily, but the appraisals in the area of the project are important.
-Frequently, it can be shown that a particular product type or attribute of the project being appraised are unusual and comparables outside the immediate area can better determine the appropriate value.
+Frequently, it can be shown that a particular product type or attribute of the project being appraised is unusual and comparables outside the immediate area can better determine the appropriate value.
 An example of this is a particular property located in close proximity to a resort hotel.
 Comparable properties in the area do not have this particular attribute and it is most appropriate to study other properties outside the area which are also in close proximity to a resort hotel.
 Sometimes these comparables extend to nationwide examples.

 How does the appraiser work with the land planner to come up with the optimal result in definition of highest and best use?
 The land planner defines the special attributes of a site from a physical planning standpoint (factors like topography, vegetation, soils, views, vistas etc.).
-The appraiser, defines the special attributes of the site, taking into account special value considerations (factors like location, area competition and unique product types) that might be suitable based upon market analysis.
+The appraiser, defines the special attributes of the site, taking into account special value considerations (factors like location, area competition, and unique product types) that might be suitable based upon market analysis.

 As long as an appraiser is qualified to value conservation easements in accordance with the IRS code, does this value always determine the final tax benefit?
 No. The tax benefit determined by the appraiser is always subject to challenge by the IRS.
 There are numerous requirements that must be followed to validate the conservation value.
 In addition, we frequently recommend that a second appraiser review the work of the initial appraiser to further validate the values and show the IRS that the taxpayer is willing to go the extra mile to validate the value